artemkv/frontend_guidelines/README.md

 ### Always consistent state

-One of the most imprtant properties of the state is to be always consistent.
+One of the most important properties of the state is to be always consistent.
 I highly recommend [Domain-Driven Design](https://www.amazon.com/gp/product/0321125215) by Eric Evans.

 Let's consider an example.